 As you may have guessed, their photos come at a much higher price point than those of popular online agencies such as Shutterstock or their very own iStock.
 And there are several reasons for this.
 However, here we tell you about a great purchase option that makes Getty Images much more affordable for the slimmer pockets: the Getty Images Ultrapacks.
 Have a read!

-But there’s a very convenient option if you are after Getty Images content and cannot afford such price points!
+But now they are focused on royalty-free images, and there’s a very convenient option if you are after Getty Images content and cannot afford the previous, high price points!

 To recap, the prices in Getty Images will always be significantly higher than in other online outlets, but as with everything, you get what you pay for.
 In the case of Getty, you’re paying for prestige, quality, reliability, variety and exclusive, unique content.

-If you go for Rights Managed images, the cost depends entirely on your intended use.
-It can fall anywhere between a couple hundred and a several thousands of dollars.
+With their previous Rights Managed images, the cost depends entirely on your intended use.
+It can fall anywhere between a couple of hundred and several thousands of dollars.

 But if you can do well with Royalty Free (or editorial only) photos, you can benefit from the Ultrapacks offer and get these prestigious, hardly found elsewhere images for a small fraction of the RM price, ranging from $130 to $475 per download.
 Buy your Ultrapack here.